UtrechtUniversity/UU-Bootstrap/README.md

 ## Docs

+See the documentation on [GH Pages](https://dh-it-portal-development.github.io/bootstrap-theme/).

-The ``docs/`` folder contains a Nuxt app that serves both as documentation as well as a development environment.
+The ``docs/`` folder contains the source that also can act as a development environment.
 See the readme in that folder on how to set things up.